KeithLerner/GameBoardXX/Documentation/GBXX_General.md

 			- The outermost tiles (ones that share the same max or min length coordinate) along the length axis are "connected" to their matching width tile at the opposite edge.
 		- 3: Wrap Height Flag.
 			- The outermost tiles (ones that share the same max or min height coordinate) along the height axis are "connected" to their matching width tile at the opposite edge.
-	- Bits 3-7: **NEED STUFF HERE THAT MODIFIES HOW THE BOARD IS INTERACTED WITH**
+	- Bits 6-7: Tile Occupancy **??????
+DOES THIS WORK????????**
+		- 0: 1 Token per Tile
+		- 1: 1 Token per Team per Tile
+		- 2: No limit on Tokens per Tile
+		- 3: Special Token per Tile limit
+			- For custom definitions
+- Byte 7: Check Sum?
+	- Still exploring this idea.
+Not even sure one byte would be enough.
+Might move to footer?
+	- For now, do not use fill this byte with significant data.

 ### Board Body
 The Body is the space between the Header and the Footer.
 This space is occupied by tiles.

 The size of every tile in the body is determined by which variant of GameBoardXX is indicated in the Header section.
-The Header section also dictates that a board can not have dimensions greater than 255 in any dimension, meaning the body can range from 1 to 16,581,375 tiles in length.
+The Header section also dictates that a board can not have dimensions greater than 255 in any dimension, meaning the body can range from 1 to 65,025 tiles in length.

 File size for a minimum area board is 137 bytes for a board with 8 bit tiles, and 200 bytes for a board with 64 bit tiles.
 This 'minimum' board would be nothing more than a bloated unsigned integer with built a in header and footer.

-File size for a maximum area board is 16,581,375 bytes (about 16MB) for a board with 8 bit tiles, and 1,061,208,000 bytes (about 1GB) for a board with 64 bit tiles.
+File size for a maximum area board is 65,161 bytes (about 65KB) for a board with 8 bit tiles, and 520,336 bytes (about .5MB) for a board with 64 bit tiles.

 Find specific details of the different tile variants below:
 - [64 bit tiles](GB64_Tile.md)